ShehabAldeenMo/Bullet-Guru/1-Linux Fundamentals/2- File System Management/Task B/README.md

     sudo mount -a
     ```

+> !Note
-    10.5 If you reboot this PC, Nothing will change.
+> If you reboot this PC, Nothing will change.